 All employees and representatives of the Capital Area MPO are expected to consider, respect, and observe this policy in their daily work and duties.
-If any person approaches you with a civil rights-related question or complaint, please direct them to Bonnie Parker at 984-542-3604 or Bonnie.Parker@campo-nc.us.
+If any person approaches you with a civil rights-related question or complaint, please direct him or her to Bonnie Parker at 984-542-3604 or Bonnie.Parker@campo-nc.us.